-Most obedient large dog breed: Which follows orders best?
+Most obedient large dog breeds: Which follows orders best?

 obedient large dog breed